shahzadnaeem/g213_colours/README.md

 ## Commands

-See [X11 colour names](https://en.wikipedia.org/wiki/X11_color_names) for all supported colour names - eg alice blue, lawn green etc.
+See [X11 colour names](https://en.wikipedia.org/wiki/X11_color_names) for all supported colour names - eg alice blue, lawn green, DarkCyan etc.

 Choosing an invalid colour will result in RED being used.
 You can also use 'random' for a random colour.